 9.X.4.2.1 Frame control header (FCH)

 The frame control header is transmitted as part of the downstream PDU in the DS subframe.
-The length of the FCH shall be 3 bytes and contain information as specified in 7.5.2.
-The FCH shall be sent in the first subchannel of the symbol immediately following the frame preamble symbol except when it is the first frame of a superframe belonging to a specific BS where this symbol will follow the SCH.
-This second symbol of the frame carrying the FCH shall use a cyclic prefix TCP=1/4 TFFT.
-The FCH shall be encoded using the binary convolutional channel coding specified in 9.7.2.1.1.
-The FCH shall be transmitted using the PHY mode 5 listed in Table 202.
-The 15-bit randomizer is initialized using the 15 LSBs of the BS ID.
-The BS ID is transmitted as part of the SCH and is thus available to the CPEs for decoding.
-The 24 FCH bits are encoded and mapped onto 24 data subcarriers (note that the subcarrier allocation for FCH is as defined in 9.6.2).
-In order to increase the robustness of the FCH, as signaled in the SCH, the encoded and mapped FCH data may be transmitted using the PHY mode 4 listed in Table 202.
-The FCH then occupies the first two OFDM slots.
+The length of the FCH shall be 3 bytes and contain information as specified in Table XXX (to be described in MAC section).
+The FCH shall be sent in the first subchannel of the symbol immediately following the frame preamble symbol.
+The FCH shall be encoded using QPSK rate 1/2 with four repetitions using the binary convolutional channel coding .
+The FCH contains the downstream frame prefix as described in XXX(to be determined in MAC section), and specifies the length of the DS-MAP message that immediately follows the downstream frame prefix and the repetition coding used for the DS-MAP message.

 9.X.4.2.2 DS-MAP, US-MAP, DCD, and UCD

-The length of the DS-MAP PDU is variable and is defined in the FCH (7.5.2).
-Note that if the DS-MAP PDU is not present, this length will be that of the US-MAP PDU.
-This PDU shall be encoded using the binary convolutional channel coding specified in 9.7.2.1.1 and transmitted using the PHY mode 5 listed in Table202 in the logical subchannel immediately following the FCH.
-If the DS-MAP is present, the length of the US-MAP, DCD and UCD, when present, shall be specified at the beginning of the DS-MAP in that order.
+The length of the DS-MAP PDU is variable and is defined in the FCH (9.X.4.2.1.1).
+This PDU shall be encoded using the binary convolutional channel coding specified in 9.X.7.2.1.1 and transmitted using the PHY mode 4 listed in Table 9.X.2-1 in the logical subchannel immediately following the FCH.
+The length of the US-MAP, DCD and UCD, when present, shall be specified at the beginning of the DS-MAP in that order.
 The number of subchannels required to transmit these fields shall be determined by their respective lengths in number of OFDM slots.
-These fields shall be transmitted using PHY mode 5.
-If this number exceeds the number of subchannels allocated per symbol, the transmission of these PDUs will continue in the next symbol starting with the first logical subchannel.
-The unused subchannels in the last symbol of the frame header shall be used for DS transmissions.
+These fields shall be transmitted using PHY mode 4.
+If this number exceeds the number of subchannels, the transmission of these PDUs will continue in the next slot starting with the first logical subchannel.
+The unused subchannels in the last slot of the frame header shall be used for DS transmissions.